A Rosetta Stone for Wilson Line Defects: Discussion

 There are potential practical implementations for the map that we propose.
 If at least some perturbative orders are available for more highly excited two-particle states with large bare dimensions $\Delta_0$, then this map would enable a double-sided Pad\'e approximation, to generate predictions for the scaling dimensions at intermediate coupling without much effort.
 This spectral data could be useful input to bootstrap observables in theory at strong coupling \cite{Ghosh:2025sic,Funbootstrability1}, mirroring similar developments in $\mathcal{N}=4$ SYM~\cite{Julius:2023hre,Julius:2024ewf}.

-One can of course, improve the formulation of the map itself: to make it more precise, and to propose a mapping between characters at weak and storing coupling similar to word in the $\mathcal{N} = 4$ SYM context~\cite{Spradlin:2004pp}.
+One can of course, improve the formulation of the map itself: to make it more precise, and to propose a mapping between characters at weak and storing coupling similar to what was done in the $\mathcal{N} = 4$ SYM context~\cite{Spradlin:2004pp}.
+Analysis of characters have also proven useful in the analysis and classification of of 2D CFTs~\cite{Mathur:1988na,Downing:2025huv}.
 Another interesting direction is to calculate the super-conformal index -- and to see if the index gives more insights between mapping weak and strong degrees of freedom.

 For this case, we touched only on the supersymmetric Wilson line defect in the planar, large-$N$, limit.
 It would be interesting to go away from the large-$N$, evaluate Partition Functions and to see if the proposed map persists.
 The same procedure can be in principle repeated for a non-supersymmetric Wilson line-defects, or for setups with cusps.